elastic/cloud-on-k8s/docs/design/0006-sidecar-health.md

 - a main container for Elasticsearch
 - a sidecar container for running the keystore-updater

-What is doing the keystore-updater in the sidecar?
+What is the keystore-updater in the sidecar doing?
 It calls the Elasticsearch endpoint `/_nodes/reload_secure_settings` to decrypt and re-read the entire keystore used by the snapshotter job.
 To connect to ES it depends on:
 - an environment variable for the username